athanasiosem/getos.c/README.md

   </a>
 </h1>

-<h4 align="center">OS fingerprinting tool.
+<h4 align="center">Open Source OS fingerprinting tool.
 Tries to guess OS by using the default TTL reply of ping.</h4>

 <img src="images/screenshot.png" alt="getos.c screenshot"></a>